Served: 10¾ years

 January 13, 1915 to October 20, 1925

-On October 20, 1925, Adam Janser, a recent victim of a Burglary at his residence at 323 West Court Street, approached Patrolman Althoff as he patrolled his beat on Elm Street to advise him that he had found a man wearing his clothes.
+On October 20, 1925, Patrolman Althoff patrolled his beat on Elm Street.
+Adam Janser, a recent victim of a Burglary at his residence at 323 West Court Street, approached Patrolman Althoff to advise him that he had found a man wearing his clothes.

-As he opened the callbox, McKibben jerked himself free and began to run.
-Patrolman Althoff seized him and, as they returned toward the callbox at about 4:30 p.m. and in front of hundreds of shoppers and motorists, McKibben pulled a revolver from his overcoat pocket, pressed it to the officer’s side, and twice discharged it.
+As he opened the callbox, about 4:30 p.m., McKibben jerked himself free and began to run.
+Patrolman Althoff seized him and returned toward the callbox.
+In front of hundreds of shoppers and motorists, McKibben pulled a revolver from his overcoat pocket, pressed it to the officer’s side, and twice discharged it.
 Patrolman Althoff slumped to the ground.
 McKibben and Andrews fled in different directions.

-Forty-two year old Joseph Lowar of 2580 Liddell Avenue tried to stop McKibben’s escape and McKibben shot him in the side.
+Joseph Lowar (42) of 2580 Liddell Avenue tried to stop him and McKibben shot him in the side.

-McKibben then commandeered a car from George H. Feltman of 2221 Loth Street.
+McKibben commandeered a car from George H. Feltman of 2221 Loth Street.
 Detectives William E. McCorkhill, William Luhn, and Henry Loewenstine saw and joined the pursuit and forced the car off the road.
 McKibben ran down VanHorn Alley between Mound and Clark Streets.
 Detective McCorkhill entered the alley and fired a shot at which time McKibben turned, pointed his weapon at the detective, then dropped it yelling, “I give up the fight.”

 Witnesses, including Cincinnati Fire Department Lieutenant Frank Treinen, ran to Althoff and carried him to G & J Dinkelaker’s butcher shop at 109 West 5th Street.
 A patrol responded and carried him to the General Hospital.

-After the murder, McKibben was taken to Detective Headquarters where he confessed to Detective Chief Emmett D. Kirgan, Lieutenants Seebohm and Wehking, and Sergeant Fricke; “I shot him because I did not want to be arrested.
-I guess I would have shot others if I thought I could have escaped.”
+McKibben was taken to Detective Headquarters where he confessed to Detective Chief Emmett D. Kirgan, Lieutenants Seebohm and Wehking, and Sergeant Fricke.
+“I shot him because I did not want to be arrested,” he said.
+“I guess I would have shot others if I thought I could have escaped.”

 A jury convicted McKibben of the Murder, but recommended mercy and he was given a life sentence with possibility of parole.
 Four years later, during 1929, he contracted tuberculosis and, on November 24, 1935, at the age of 31, he died in the Ohio State Penitentiary of bilateral pulmonary tuberculosis, a collapsed lung, and chronic intestinal nephritis.
 He is buried in St. Joseph (New) Cemetery in Cincinnati; Section NEP, Lot 22, Part N, Range 22.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.